puntawatsub/Game-project-group2-web/group_diary.md

 ## Next Step for Third Discussion
 1. A linear function between distance and consumption needs to be established, and it is known that the take-off and landing phases take about 40 minutes regardless of the distance, and the fuel consumed during the take-off and landing phases is roughly 30% to 40% of the total range.
-(Varies according to model)
+(Done)

 2. Start writing the code:
     a.
 It is necessary to start building the tables in the database, confirming the data type of each item of the database that has been designed;
     b.
 Begin to test whether the values of each item in the initial version are too high or too low.